seanpmaxwell/jet-validators/README.md

 }
 ```

-### Combining parse + test
+#### Combining parse + test

-Nested schemas may use `testObject` inside `parseObject`, with caveats around TypeScript inference.
+Nested schemas may use `testObject` inside `parseObject`.
 Supplying generics restores full type safety.
 Note you cannot use `parseObject` on a nested schema because it returns the object being tested not a type-predicate:
 ```ts

   interface IUser {